 If you’re preparing to apply for a green card, you’ll need to participate in an immigration physical.
-At Medical Access, with three convenient locations in Germantown, Maryland, and Alexandria and Woodbridge, Virginia, the team offers immigration physicals on-site.
+At Medical Access, with convenient locations in Beltsville, Rockville, and Germantown, Maryland, or in Alexandria, McLean, and Woodbridge, Virginia, the team offers immigration physicals on-site.
 Following your appointment, you’ll have all the documentation needed to move forward with the application process.
 To schedule an appointment today, call the nearest office, or book a consultation online.

 Newcomers to the United States are required to take certain steps by US Citizenship and Immigration Services to become lawful permanent residents.
 An immigration physical is one of those steps.

 An immigration physical is an in-office medical screening.
 Medical Access offers translators if you need language assistance during your immigration physical.

 You’ll need to bring the following items to your immigration physical: